Tianea2160/spring-redis-example/redis-cluster/README.md

 - Sets up volumes and networking for each node
 - Automates the cluster initialization process

-## Limitations

-- The default configuration is for development and testing environments; additional security settings are needed for production
-- Redis clusters require a minimum of 3 master nodes
-- Each master node should have at least one slave for availability

 ## Troubleshooting

 ### Cluster Initialization Failure